Replace your morning scroll with a morning stroll.

 Time: From 15 minutes before sunrise until fifteen minutes after.

-Share: I take a picture at the beginning, middle and end on my walk, but you can feel free to document it any way you choose.
-Share your results by:
+Share: I take a picture at the beginning, middle and end of my walk, but you can feel free to document it any way you please.
+Please share your results however you like, on social media (#WalkBST #WalkingArtistsNetwork), through email (blakemwalks@gmail.com), or in a way I may not have considered.

 After I finished 52 Scores (2019-2020) I was left with a pile of off-cuttings.
 Words I considered, but didn’t use.
 Now I’d like to invite you to use them with me as part of 52 More.